Croco Black Friday 2024 banner element

 Search Results Page Customizing

-There are a few convenient ways of customizing the search result page.
+There are a few convenient ways of customizing the search result page in WordPress.

 Customizing in Block Themes (Full Site Editing)